andriniaina/andriniaina.github.io/cv/cv_en.markdown

 **.NET and java consultant**

-* Assisted the sales team to respond coherently to call for tenders (sizing, impact identification, advised on system architectures)
+* Assisted the sales team to answer coherently to call for tenders (sizing, impact identification, advised on system architectures)
 * Wrote coding guidelines and best practice reccomendations for junior developers in order to provide a consistent quality to clients
 * Implemented from scratch a build server based on TFS
 * Code audit (performance, security, coding tools)